ludwig-lab/pyeCAP/README.md

 eba-toolkit is also installable by downloading the repository, navigating to the repository with a command window, and running the command "python setup.py" or "python3 setup.py".

 ## Documentation

 Coming soon to readthedocs.

+Documentation can be built locally by downloading the repository.
+After downloading, open a command window and ensure that sphinx readthedocs theme is installed with the command "pip install sphinx-rtd-theme".
+Navigate to the docs folder of the repository with the terminal window and run the command "make html".
+The built documentation should be available as an html page in the docs/build directory.

 ## Example Code
 eba-toolkit currently has several example jupyter notebooks in the "examples" folder of the repository.
 Coming soon to Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ludwig-lab/eba-toolkit/new_dependencies)